Funeral Home General Price List

-Funeral homes have some discretion in how the information is presented.
-Often the fees are presented as wide ranges which has lead to a common complaint about the GPL.
-The complaint is that the price ranges are so wide that it makes it difficult to compare apples-to-apples.
-Also, many funeral homes present a long list of package options first, which can be overwhelming to shoppers.
-By understanding the GPL you can avoid making some unnecessary purchases or falling into pricing traps.
+Funeral homes have some discretion in how they present the prices.
+Often the fees are shown as wide ranges, which leads to a common complaint about the GPL.
+The complaint is that the price ranges are so broad that it makes it difficult to compare apples-to-apples.
+Many funeral homes present a long list of package options first, which can be overwhelming to shoppers.
+By understanding the GPL, you can avoid making some unnecessary purchases or falling into pricing traps.

 - The GPL is also a sales tool.
-Funeral homes often present package prices up front.
-Make sure you know exactly what is in each package so that you don’t buy services you don’t need.
-A package may be exactly what you need, but you should look at the a la carte pricing as well as the package prices.
+Funeral homes often present package prices upfront.
+Ensure you know what is in each package, so you don’t inadvertently buy services you don’t need.
+A package may be exactly what you need, but you should look at the a la carte pricing and the package prices.

 - Because the Funeral Rule only applies to Funeral Homes, third-party providers such as casket and monument companies are not required to provide you with the same type of price lists.
-Cemeteries are not covered by the rule unless they have an on-site funeral home.
+The Rule does not cover cemeteries unless they have an on-site funeral home.